Lemon Herb Quinoa with Toasted Hazelnuts

 No. Roasted hazelnuts.

-I was almost out of fresh hazelnuts, so I tossed what I had left in the pan and because toasting them until the skins were brown and starting to loosen.
-Then I transferred them to a paper towel lined plate and rubbed the skin off.
+I was almost out of fresh hazelnuts, so I tossed what I had left in the pan and began toasting them until the skins were brown and starting to loosen.
+Then I transferred them to a paper towel-lined plate and rubbed the skin off.